rotorr/aks-workshop-Jorge/aks-private-cluster-firewall.md

 > Estimated Duration: 90 minutes

 Deploying a private AKS cluster with no public IP addresses is a complex task and will take more time to do.
 This is as an "Advanced Lab" and it requires multiple Azure resources to be deployed and configured BEFORE deploying AKS.
-These include:

-- An Azure Firewall with proper egress network rules set on it
-- A User Defined Route (UDR)
-- A VM jumpbox with Azure CLI & kubectl CLI installed to access the private AKS cluster

-The scripts below demonstrate how to complete all steps to deploy a private AKS cluster.
+The scripts below demonstrate how to complete all steps to deploy a private AKS cluster and configure Azure Firewall with proper egress network rules set on it.
 The script blocks use the Azure CLI to deploy and configure the Azure resources.

 > You need to fulfill these [requirements](environment-setup.md) to complete this challenge